apache/flink-statefun/docs/sdk/modules.md

 ## Remote Module

-Remote modules are run as external processes from the {flink} runtime; in the same container, as a sidecar, or other external location.
+Remote modules are run as external processes from the Apache Flink® runtime; in the same container, as a sidecar, or other external location.

 This module type can support any number of language SDK's.
 Remote modules are registered with the system via ``YAML`` configuration files.